jntolentino/jntolentino/README.md

 - 👋 Hi, I’m @Requiem4ADream
 - 👀 I’m interested in ... creating game and web projects
-- 🌱 I’m currently learning ... how to use python, js as basis
+- 🌱 I’m currently learning ...  python and js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... https://www.linkedin.com/in/jaime-nicolas-tolentino-a92418204/